Inventor Peter Madsen given life sentence for Kim Wall murder

 Buch-Jepsen also focused on Madsen's shifting explanations, witness accounts and technical and forensic evidence.
 According to the medical examiners there were no signs that Wall died of CO2 poisoning, several of her cuts were unrelated to the amputations of her body parts and some were inflicted prior to or shortly after she died -- challenging Madsen's story that her body was intact until he dismembered her several hours after her death.

+The judge said Wednesday that she and the two jurors did not believe Madsen's claim that he changed his story multiple times in order to protect her family from the "truth."

-According to defense attorney Betina Hald Engmark, the prosecution's case was based mainly on circumstantial evidence, none of which proved Madsen committed murder.
+During the trial, defense attorney Betina Hald Engmark argued that the prosecution's case was based mainly on circumstantial evidence, none of which proved Madsen committed murder.
 She told the court on Monday that Madsen should receive no more than six months in prison -- for the indecent handling of a corpse, for which he admitted guilt.

+Wall graduated from Columbia University and the London School of Economics and was based in Beijing and New York.
+At the time of her death, the journalist's work had appeared in the New York Times, the Guardian and Time magazine, among other publications.